 2. Agri-Environment scoring criteria

-This section describes the scoring criteria we will use to assess the Agri-Environment category within AECS applications.
+This section describes the scoring criteria we will use to assess the Agri-Environment category within AECS applications in the 2024 round.

-The score sheet template is available separately for download (see below).
+The score sheet template for 2024 is available separately for download (see below).